magento/devdocs/guides/v2.2/cloud/docker/docker-config.md

 You can launch your Docker environment in one of the following modes:

--  [**production**](prod-mode)—Production mode is the default configuration setting for launching the Docker environment with read-only filesystem permissions.
+-  [**production**][prod-mode]—Production mode is the default configuration setting for launching the Docker environment with read-only filesystem permissions.
 This option builds the Docker environment in production mode and verifies configured service versions.
--  [**developer**](dev-mode)—Developer mode supports an active development environment with full, writable filesystem permissions.
+-  [**developer**][dev-mode]—Developer mode supports an active development environment with full, writable filesystem permissions.
 This option builds the Docker environment in developer mode and verifies configured service versions.
 System performance is slower in developer mode because of additional file synchronization operations.

 For example, the following command starts the Docker configuration generator for the developer mode: